yzen/twitter-translator/README.md

   - port - port number to run the server on
   - twitterUrl - Twitter url used to search based on user criteria
   - googleTranslateUrl - Google Translate url used to translate tweets

+### Testing
+To run tests, from the checkout directory for Twitter Translate, run

+    python src/tests.py

+or (if you can execute ./src/tests.py) simply

+    ./src/tests.py